Kotlin/dokka/docs/src/doc/docs/developer_guide/introduction.md

 In order to load a plugin into Dokka, your class must extend `DokkaPlugin` class.
 A fully qualified name of that class must be placed in a file named `org.jetbrains.dokka.plugability.DokkaPlugin` under `resources/META-INF/services`.
 All instances are automatically loaded during Dokka setup using `java.util.ServiceLoader`.

 Dokka provides a set of entry points, for which user can create their own implementations.
+Those entry points are called `extension points` and are made in order to provide plugability and customizable behaviour.
+They allow plugin creators to insert their implementations or new functionalities into existing framework, adjusting the documentation to their needs.
-They must be delegated using `DokkaPlugin.extending(definition: ExtendingDSL.() -> Extension<T, *, *>)` function,that returns a delegate `ExtensionProvider` with supplied definition.
+All extension points must be delegated using `DokkaPlugin.extending(definition: ExtendingDSL.() -> Extension<T, *, *>)` function,that returns a delegate `ExtensionProvider` with supplied definition.

 To create a definition, you can use one of two infix functions`with(T)` or `providing( (DokkaContext) -> T)` where `T` is the type of an extended endpoint.
 You can also use infix functions:

-* `applyIf( () -> Boolean )` to add additional condition specifying whether or not the extension should be used
+* `applyIf( () -> Boolean )` to add additional condition specifying whether the extension should be used
 * `order((OrderDsl.() -> Unit))` to determine if your extension should be used before or after another particular extension for the same endpoint
 * `override( Extension<T, *, *> )` to override other extension.
 Overridden extension won't be loaded and overridding one will inherit ordering from it.